-Anti-aging and cellular health are extremely important to me, which is why I created Ageless AF, a silica supplement that includes bamboo silica, along with hyaluronic acid, and selenium, to round out your anti-aging needs.
+Anti-aging and cellular health are extremely important to me, which is why I created Ageless AF, a high-quality silica supplement that includes hyaluronic acid, and selenium, to round out your anti-aging needs.

 Here are some key highlights of Ageless AF:

-- The bamboo silica included provides the richest source of silica from the plant world.
+- The silica included provides the richest source of silica from the plant world.